Luv 4 Luv

-"Luv 4 Luv" is a song by American singer Robin S., released in July 1993 as the second single from her debut album, Show Me Love (1993).
-It was written by Allen George and Fred McFarlane and was Robin S.'s second number one on the US dance chart, where it spent one week at the top, and a total of eleven weeks on the chart.
-On other US charts, the song went to number 53 on the Billboard Hot 100 and number 52 on the soul singles chart.
+"Luv 4 Luv" (sometimes also spelled as "Love for Love") is a song by American singer Robin S., released on July 19, 1993, by Champion, Big Beat and ZYX, as the second single from the singer's debut album, Show Me Love (1993).
+The song was written by Allen George and Fred McFarlane, and was Robin S.' second number one on the US dance chart, where it spent one week at the top.
+On other US charts, the song peaked at numbers 53 and 54 on the Billboard Hot 100 and the Cash Box Top 100.
 Overseas, "Luv 4 Luv" reached number 11 on the UK Singles Chart and number 24 in Ireland.
-A black-and-white music video was produced to accompany the song.
-It sees Robin S. performing the song in a self-service laundry.
+A black-and-white music video was produced to promote the single, featuring Robin S. performing at a self-service laundry.
 "Luv 4 Luv" was re-released in the UK in 2003 but only lasted one week on the chart, peaking at number 78.

 Critical reception

-Larry Flick from Billboard wrote, "The up-and-coming Ms S. is out to prove that "Show Me Love" was no fluke with this aggressive dance ditty from her sturdy debut album," adding, "Although the production is a little too familiar for its own good at times, the song itself is quite cool, and Robin cuts loose like a well-seasoned diva.
+Larry Flick from Billboard magazine wrote, "The up-and-coming Ms S. is out to prove that 'Show Me Love' was no fluke with this aggressive dance ditty from her sturdy debut album," adding, "Although the production is a little too familiar for its own good at times, the song itself is quite cool, and Robin cuts loose like a well-seasoned diva.
 Her star power is helping the track win the hearts of club pundits."
-Rod Edwards from the Gavin Report felt it "has the potential to be even bigger" than "Show Me Love", remarking that "a boomin' kick drum and carefully arranged synthesizers provide a "house"-influenced track, and Robin's emotion-filled vocals spice up the rhythm."
+Rod Edwards from the Gavin Report felt it has the potential to be even bigger than "Show Me Love", remarking that "a boomin' kick drum and carefully arranged synthesizers provide a "house"-influenced track, and Robin's emotion-filled vocals spice up the rhythm."
+Holly Barringer from Melody Maker complimented it as "acceptable; enjoyable, even."

-Brad Beatnik from Music Weeks RM Dance Update stated "expect this slice of pure garage heaven to be huge".
-Another editor, James Hamilton described it as a "typically wailed garage strider".
+Brad Beatnik from Music Weeks RM Dance Update stated, "Expect this slice of pure garage heaven to be huge".
+Another RM editor, James Hamilton, named it a "typically wailed garage strider" in his weekly dance column.
 Wendi Cermak from The Network Forty wrote, "Keeping with the same formula [...] the Maven of House is back with another strong rhythmic mover.
-Although it could be argued that this single is very similar to "Show Me Love", "Luv 4 Luv" has so many subtle differences that it's not hard to tell the two apart."
-James T. Jones IV from USA Today complimented her "gutsy, gospel-trained voice" that "digs deep" into the groove.
-James Hunter from Vibe felt that it "brings personality and addictive soul to techno's faceless pulse.
+Although it could be argued that this single is very similar to 'Show Me Love', 'Luv 4 Luv' has so many subtle differences that it's not hard to tell the two apart."
+James T. Jones IV from USA Today praised her "gutsy, gospel-trained voice" that "digs deep" into the groove.
+James Hunter from Vibe felt it "brings personality and addictive soul to techno's faceless pulse.
 Plus, Robin S. have a friendly voice that can fire right up."